-/home/username/ .bash_profile /Users/username/ .bash_profile Profile for the user.
-Similar to /etc/profile but only for the current user.
-Look for this file in /home/ username on Linux and Raspbian or in /Users/ username on macOS. /etc/profile Default profile for all user accounts on the system.
+/home/username/.bash_profile Profile for the user.
+Similar to /etc/profile but only for the current user. /etc/profile Default profile for all user accounts on the system.
 Use this profile to grant access to Zen utilities to all user accounts.
 Changing this profile according to the example given does not grant administrative privileges or access to Zen data.

-Examples of a Modified Profile
+Example of a Modified Profile